 User Experience Best Practices to Boost Conversions

-Design is the practice of creating a non-random effect in human behavior.
+Design is the practice of creating a non-random effect on human behavior.
 In order to solve a problem, designers seek to influence the thoughts, emotions, and actions of users.

-Once one designer solves a problem successfully, others tend to follow suit.
+Once one designer solves a problem successfully, their peers tend to follow suit.
 This imitation game is not purely motivated by laziness.
-Good designers know that capitalizing on well-known aspects of user design can lower the cognitive load on their users.
+Good designers understand that capitalizing on well-known aspects of user design can lower the cognitive load on their users.
 Thus a trend is born.
 The problem is, not all popular design is a good design.

 The hamburger menu is a classic example of a widely adopted practice that boils down to poor design.
 The three horizontal lines were born as a way for mobile sites to save room on small screens, allowing users to access and hide the site’s menu.
 The problem is that many designers implemented the hamburger on websites on desktop sites too — it became an acceptable cop-out for menu bar design.
 However, not every user is familiar with this symbol, and it can lead to confusion and frustration.